1. About budesonide inhalers

 What if I take too much?

-Taking too much budesonide by accident is unlikely to harm you.
+Taking too much budesonide is unlikely to harm you.

 If you're worried, talk to your doctor or a pharmacist.